 As a critic, I have written for publications including Frieze, Artforum, Art in America, Red Hook Journal (Bard College), Mousse, Print, Paper Monument, and Rhizome, amongst other websites, blogs, and print publications.
 While my interests are manifold, much of my published writing has centered around the intersection of art, culture, and digital media.
 First launched as an art school thesis project and now long offline, my blog, Forward Retreat (2000-2008), was part of the early cohort of American art blogs that bore initial influence on then-emerging digital publishing practices in the arts.
 My work has been supported by a Creative Capital | Andy Warhol Foundation Arts Writers Grant.

-I became a mother in 2017, an event that changed my relationship to writing, both in practical terms but moreover, in terms of what I am interested in writing about.
-I now publish Soft Labor, a newsletter that I (half-jokingly) refer to as a “slow trend” report on visual culture and design — sometimes digitally focused and more often, not.
+I became a mother in 2017, an event that changed my relationship to writing, both in practical terms and what I am interested in writing about.
+I now publish Soft Labor, a newsletter that I refer to as a “slow trend” report on visual culture and design — sometimes, but not always digitally focused.
+You can subscribe — either for free or paid (thank you!) — via my Substack page or through the Substack app.

 An Idea for Interview